 FSEMC includes users of flight and cabin simulators (dynamic and static).
 Users include airlines, commuter airlines, and other simulation users.
 Participants include airframe manufacturers, simulator manufacturers, aircraft equipment suppliers, and simulator equipment suppliers.

-FSEMC accomplishes its objectives through a number of activities including an annual conference, steering committee meetings, task group activities, and liaison with the AEEC and with other aviation or electronic industry activities.
+FSEMC accomplishes its objectives through a number of activities including an annual conference, steering committee meetings, standards activities, and liaison with the AEEC and with other aviation or electronic industry activities.

 The FSEMC Conference, held annually every Fall, provides simulator users an opportunity to openly and collectively discuss simulator engineering and maintenance questions.
-Prior to the meeting, simulator users submit discussion items using the following categories:
+These questions are based on themes intended to broaden the appeal and interest of the conference and generate more open discussion and exchange of information of interest to a larger audience.
+Prior to the meeting, simulator users submit discussion items using the following themes:

-Once the discussion items are received, the ARINC IA Staff forwards them to the named equipment manufacturers.
+Once the discussion items are received, the ARINC Industry Activities staff forwards them to the named equipment manufacturers.
 The discussion items will then be prepared and form part of the FSEMC Program.
-Once the program is complete, a copy is sent to all preregistered attendees or available for download from the FSEMC webpage.
+Once the program is complete, it is made available for download from the FSEMC Conference page on the ARINC Industry Activities website.

 During the meeting, a moderator presents each question for open forum discussion.
 By design, simulator users have the first opportunity to respond.
 This approach emphasizes that other simulator users may also be experiencing the same problem.
 In some cases, another simulator user may already have a solution to offer.

-To ensure that the final FSEMC Report presents an accurate record, the meeting is recorded and the report prepared.
+To ensure that the final FSEMC Report presents an accurate record, the meeting is recorded, and the report is prepared based on the recorded meeting.

 Upon adjournment of the meeting each day, manufacturer hospitality suites will be open to begin the meeting after the meeting.
 Some attendees consider this unlimited one-on-one access to manufacturers in one location to be as valuable as the meeting itself.